ramuta/gae-2nd-gen-examples/env-var-example/README.md

-# Structured GAE app with Firestore Emulator
+# Env Var example with Firestore Emulator

-This is an example of a more **structured** Flask GAE app with a Firestore Emulator.
+This is an example of a Flask GAE app that uses Environment Variables.
+Note that traditional env vars are not supported on GAE, that's why this example implements them in Cloud Firestore.

-Instead of having everything in one file (`main.py`), the code is structured into multiple folders and files:

-- **Handlers/Controllers** are in the `handlers` folder.
-Note that handlers **do not** use `@app.route()` decorators anymore to avoid the [circular imports problem](https://stackabuse.com/python-circular-imports/).
-Instead, routes are separated from handlers and moved into `main.py`.
-- **Database logic** has been moved into the `models` folder.
-- **Routes**: As mentioned, routes are done differently because I personally prefer having them in a separate file (or in many separate files called `routes.py`, similar to the approach used in Django).
-In this example, all routes are in the `main.py` file.
-As mentioned, this is needed to avoid the **circular imports** issue.
-Alternatively, you could use **Flask blueprints** to avoid circular imports.
+There are also a lot of other examples, like getting one element from the collection via its ID and using url_for feature in Jinja.

 ## Preview